bevy_ecs::system

 §See also

-• spawn to spawn an entity with a bundle.
+• spawn to spawn an entity with components.

-• spawn_batch to spawn entities with a bundle each.
+• spawn_batch to spawn many entities with the same combination of components.

 pub fn spawn<T: Bundle>(&mut self, bundle: T) -> EntityCommands<'_>